BOARD OF DIRECTORS

-Officer: Secretary - Lois Ingber - Carlsbad, CA
+Officer: Secretary - Lois Ingber

-Lois Ingber, is a Licensed Clinical Social Worker in California and a Certified Positive Discipline Lead Trainer.
-As a therapist, consultant, trainer, and coach she has helped families and schools create greater cooperation and mutually respectful relationships for over 30 years.
-Lois is a frequent presenter at conferences on the topics of Adlerian Psychology, family counseling, parenting and creating cooperative classrooms and schools.
-She is co-author with Jody McVittie, M.D. of "BRIDGES," a manual for preventing and intervening with school behavior problems.
-She helped found and currently participates in the "Positive Discipline Mentor Group of Southern California."
-Lois says the two best things she has done in her life are being married with her husband and being mother to their daughter, age 17.
+Lois Ingber is a Licensed Clinical Social Worker in California and a Certified Positive Discipline Lead Trainer.
+As a therapist, trainer, consultant, and coach, she has helped families and schools create greater cooperation and mutually respectful relationships for over 30 years.
+Lois is a frequent presenter at conferences on the topics of Adlerian Psychology, parenting, and creating cooperative classrooms and schools.
+She is co-author with Jane Nelsen, Aisha Pope, and Mary Nelsen Tamborski of the 'Positive Discipline Tools for Kids’ program for social-emotional learning.
+Lois says the two best things she has done in her life are being married to her husband and being mother to their daughter, now a young adult.